 At the very least, if you get pulled over and charged for a DUI,

 You will face hefty court penalties, a marred driving record, and potential jail time.
-You will also need an SR22 form before you can legally drive again.
+You may also need an SR22 form prior to the reinstatement of your driver’s license.

-Reckless driving behavior that may result in a traffic charge includes extreme speeding, tailgating, or violating other traffic safety laws.
+Driving behavior that may result in a reckless driving charge includes extreme speeding, tailgating, or violating other traffic safety laws.
 An aggressive or reckless driver exhibiting signs of carelessness or “road rage” may follow too close to a vehicle, change lanes erratically, drive illegally on a sidewalk or shoulder of the road, fail to yield, or neglect to obey traffic signs or zones altogether.

-A driver that has been charged with reckless endangerment, aggressive driving, or another related traffic violation will often need an SR22 form to reinstate a suspended or revoked driver’s license.
+A driver that has been charged with reckless endangerment, aggressive driving, or another related traffic violation may be required to obtain an SR22 form to reinstate a suspended or revoked driver’s license.

 If your driver’s license has been suspended, you will likely have to appear in court to receive charges and plead your case.

-If you are granted the privilege to drive in the future, an SR22 will be necessary to show evidence of financial responsibility.
+If you are granted the privilege to drive in the future, an SR22 shows evidence of financial responsibility.
 Depending on the charge, your driver’s license may be suspended for a longer period of time and will not be reinstated, even with an SR22.
 You may also have to prove a need to drive for daily activities, such as for employment or taking your children to school.

 Make no mistake